At Tullow, we recognise that effectively

 Risk oversight and governance

-A risk-focused culture and consistent risk management framework is embedded across Tullow at all levels and is driven by the Board.
-The Board is responsible for ensuring we maintain an effective risk management and internal control system and it works closely with the SLT to ensure this is in place.
-The Board also oversees the processes we operate to identify, assess and mitigate the risks that could affect our business, including those risks that could threaten our strategy, operating model, performance, solvency and liquidity.
+ensuring we maintain an effective risk management and internal control system and it works closely with the SLT to ensure this is in place.
+The Board oversees the identification, assessment and mitigation of the risks that could affect our business, including those risks that could threaten our strategy, operating model, performance, solvency and liquidity.

 The SLT is collectively responsible and accountable for the risk management processes that operate across Tullow, with individual members taking ownership for risks that fall in their business area.